 Are Santa’s Reindeer Female?

-Reindeer and caribou are the only deer where both males and females have antlers.
-For all other members of the deer family, Cervidae, only the males have antlers.
+As we mentioned, both male and female reindeer have antlers.
+For all members of the deer family, except wild caribou, only the males have antlers!
 (Reindeer are the domesticated cousins of wild caribou—and are usually about 8 to 10 inches shorter.)

 However, the females retain their antlers until after they give birth to calves in the spring.
-This allows the expectant mothers to protect food resources through harsh weather.
+This gives the expectant mothers a means to protect food resources through the harsh weather.

-It’s possible that Santa’s sleigh helpers are casterated males called steers which don’t lose antlers until February or March.
+So, it’s quite possible that Santa’s sleigh helpers are castrated males (called steers), which don’t lose their antlers until February or March.
 Sledders use steers because the bulls are too tired from rutting all the females and too lean to pull a sled through heavy snow.
-Also, what kind of sledder would hook up pregant females to a sled?
-Not exactly good animal husbandry.

-But the prevailing theory is that Santa has an all-girl team, complete with the shiny red-nosed Rudolph.
-Yep, Santa’s reindeer just might be female and don’t mind stopping for directions.
+Nonetheless, the prevailing theory is that Santa has an all-girl team, complete with the shiny red-nosed Rudolph.
+Yep, Santa’s reindeer just might be female and don’t mind stopping for directions after all.

 All joking aside, we thought this was a fun bit of wildlife trivia!
 Check our Christmas Trivia page for more!